tangshuang/nautil/README.md

 }
 ```

-Here, we use a `ObservableProvider` component which can share data amoung cross-level components.
+Here, we use a `ObservableProvider` component which can share data among cross-level components.
 And it has the ability to observe data changes and trigger UI changes.

 `Store` is a independent library, you can even use it in other system.